Billy Bunny's Animal Songs

-Billy Bunny's Animal Songs (also known as Muppet Sing Alongs: Billy Bunny's Animal Songs) is a direct-to-video musical film featuring The Muppets.
+Billy Bunny's Animal Songs (also known as Muppet Sing Alongs: Billy Bunny's Animal Songs) is an American direct-to-video musical film featuring The Muppets.
 It is the first direct-to-video feature film in The Muppets franchise.
 It was the first of the titles in the Muppet Sing-Alongs series filmed in 1990 before production on The Muppets Celebrate Jim Henson and released on May 21, 1993.
 This film was credited as one of Carmen Osbahr's first projects with the Muppets, and also served as one of Richard Hunt's final works, as he died in 1992.